Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited.
-This is not actual exploit code, but rather a simplified representation to illustrate the attack.
+Here is a conceptual example of how this vulnerability might be exploited.
+Note that this is a theoretical representation and does not represent actual malicious code.

 Overview